BDC Hamburger Icon

 The benefits of charitable marketing

 In business, being charitable doesn’t have to be pure sacrifice.
-Companies that go out of their way to give back to the community and make sure that people feel good about being their employees or customers get a lot of benefits in the process.
+Companies that go out of their way to give back to the community and make sure people feel good about being their employees or customers get a lot of benefits in the process.

-Outshine the competition
+Outshine the competition.

-You might have an excellent product, great customer service and a winning social media strategy, but you could remain stagnant without putting social responsibility at the forefront.
+You may have an excellent product, great customer service and a winning social media strategy, but you could remain stagnant without putting social responsibility at the forefront.
 According to Mailchimp, 70 percent of consumers are interested in social and environmental issues.

-Recruit and retain top talent
+Recruit and retain top talent.

 According to Gartner, 65 percent of employees prefer to work for organizations that value social and environmental causes.
 Focusing on charitable marketing can help you recruit and retain top talent.